actions/importer-labs/jenkins/4-custom-transformers.md

         shell: bash
       ```

-Now we can begin to write the custom transformer.
-Customer transformers use a DSL built on top of Ruby and should be defined in a file with the `.rb` file extension.
+Now you can begin to write the custom transformer.
+Custom transformers use a DSL built on top of Ruby and should be defined in a file with the `.rb` file extension.
 You can create this file by running the following command in your codespace terminal:

 ```bash
 code transformers.rb
 ```

-Next, we will define a `transform` method for the `sleep` identifier by adding the following code to `transformers.rb`:
+Next, you will define a `transform` method for the `sleep` identifier by adding the following code to `transformers.rb`:

 ```ruby
 transform "sleep" do |item|